s0raLin/scargo/README.md

 Dependency format: `group::artifact[@scala-version][:version]`

-- `cats`: Adds the latest version of cats-core for the project's Scala version
+- `cats`: Adds the latest stable version of cats-core for the project's Scala version
 - `org.typelevel::cats-core_2.13:2.10.0`: Full specification with group, artifact, Scala version, and version
 - `cats@2.13:2.10.0`: Short form with Scala version and version